Ricci Rivero: Professional career

 On June 24, 2022, Rivero signed with the Taoyuan Pilots of the P. League+.
-However, he was released before the season started.
+However, he was released before the season started due to an ankle injury.

 On February 15, 2023, Rivero signed a short-term deal with the Blackwater Bossing Red President of the PBA 3x3.

+In September 2023, Rivero made a bid to enter the Philippine Basketball Association by applying for the PBA season 48 draft, where he was selected with the 17th overall pick by the Phoenix Super LPG Fuel Masters.
+On October 2, he signed a two-year rookie contract with the team.